Victor Amadeus, Landgrave of Hesse-Rotenburg: Career

 During the years 1825 to 1833 he moved the Rotenburg court library of 36,000 volumes to Imperial Abbey of Corvey in Höxter, where it remains as the Fürstliche Bibliothek Corvey (Corvey Princely Library).

 Personal life

 In Prague on 20 October 1799, Amadeus married Princess Leopoldine of Fürstenberg (b.
 10 April 1781 – d.
 Prague, 7 June 1806).
 This marriage was childless.

 In Langenburg on 10 September 1812, he married a relative, Princess Elisabeth of Hohenlohe-Langenburg (b.
 Langenburg, 22 November 1790 – d.
 Holitsch, 6 October 1830), daughter of Charles Louis, Prince of Hohenlohe-Langenburg.
 They had one stillborn daughter (Rotenburg, 1 September 1813).

 In Gerlachsheim on 19 November 1831 Amadeus married Countess Eleonora of Salm-Reifferscheid-Krautheim and Gerlachsheim (b.
 Heubach, 13 July 1799 – d.
 Raitz, 10 November 1851).
 This marriage was childless.

 With no surviving issue, he bequeathed the titles and possessions of Ratibor and Corvey to his nephew Victor, Prince of Hohenlohe-Schillingsfürst.
-This area was 34,000 ha in size and consisted mostly of forests.
+This area was 34,000 ha in size and consisted mostly of forests, including the Corvey abbey and Rauden palace-monastery.